 Bear Mountain State Park (Rockland Co)

-This location is worth repeating (See Rockland County).
-For a parking fee, you can enjoy what Bear Mountain State Park has to offer.
+This state park is perfect for everyone.
+I cannot think of one person that has not enjoyed time at Bear Mountain State Park.
+For a small parking fee, you can enjoy what Bear Mountain State Park has to offer.
 Some activities may charge an additional fee (Pool, Merry-Go-Round, & Boat/Paddle Boat Rentals).

 The Trailside Museum & Zoo is free (suggested donation of $1 per person).
 There is plenty of space to hike, bike ride and picnic when visiting this wonderful state park.

-Read my post all about the activities at Bear Mountain State Park
+Read my article all about the activities at Bear Mountain State Park

 West Point Foundry Preserve (Putnam Co)